Richie765/meteor-pg/README.md

 });
 ```

-# Notes / known issues
+# Known issues
-NOTE: Every query must have a \_id field that must be unique for the resultset.
-For simple queries, this can be the PK.
-For multi-table queries, it can be
-the concatenation of multiple PK's.
-Note, the \_id just has to uniquely
-identify the row so you don't always have to include the PK's of all the
-tables involved.

-BUG: Latency compensation works (client side stub methods), but there is some
+Latency compensation works (client side stub methods), but there is some
 'flicker'.
 It seems like, when the table is updated, the changes to the
 subscription aren't synced yet to the client.
 I'm still looking into a
 solution for this.

+The initial resultset may also give some flicker.
+The alternative method,
+as described above in the Usage Examples, may work better for now.

 # Todo
 * Read settings from xxx.pg.json file for default PG_URL